 A company cut short, the 1908 fire was a tragic event, too common in many cities where working conditions and safety in particular were yet to receive the focus that took so long in coming.
 A fire that was thought to have started in the Wintermeyer Box Factory spread quickly to Suess Ornamental Glass Company on the third floor.
 Tragically, seven people died including Walter Suess.
 What it meant for Suess was a sudden hard stop, followed by a period of restructuring; it was clearly a shadow of its former self.

-It is doubtful whether any product catalogs were produced after 1908.
-In fact next to nothing is known from the product standpoint.
+It is doubtful whether any home grown product catalogs were produced after 1908.
+Their membership in the National Ornamental Glass Manufacturers Association during 1909 would indicate a streamlining and cost saving move for the future.
+However, next to nothing is known from the product standpoint and any NOGMA catalogs for Suess, if indeed there were any, have yet to appear.
 In the 2 years following the fire, little was known about who had ‘spiritual’ control of the company.
 Investors, who were unlikely to have had a hand in production matters, have been identified but the actual state of the company after 1908 remains to be discovered.

 Cost was now an issue and that meant quicker production by designing lamps that would appeal to more people and be produced quickly and cheaply.
 Most companies moved towards simpler panel lamps, some with filigree decoration, and others without.
 Long gone were the bronze bases as cost, and therefore ultimate profitability was driving the market.